prahladyeri/tiddly/README.md

 	  "verb": "GET"
 	}

-Similarly, you can try out the other verbs - `PUT` and `DELETE` to update and delete records respectively.
-To create your own new table, open the `models.py` in a text-editor and define your own class based on the sqlalchemy declarative `Base` class.
+Note that the app only works with `json` data, so the usual POST requests won't work.
+Similarly, you can try out other verbs - `PUT` and `DELETE` to update and delete records respectively.
+To define your own new table, open the `models.py` in a text-editor and define your own class based on the sqlalchemy declarative `Base` class.
 Write the new class code around the other defined Model classes, for example the `Dual` class:

 	class Dual(Base):
 		__tablename__ = "dual"